joshs85/lxp-bridge/doc/HOLD_REGISTERS.md

   - **Range**: 0,1
   - **Description**: 0-Disable 1-Enable

+- **Bit 11**: uFunctionEn2.ACCouplingEnable
+  - **Range**: 0,1
+  - **Description**: 0-Disable 1-Enable AC coupling functionality
+  - **Current Value**: 1 (Enabled)
+  - **Note**: This bit controls whether AC coupling functionality is enabled.
+When enabled, the inverter can manage AC-coupled loads and generators.

 - **Bit 7-15**: uFunctionEn2.all

+## AC Coupling Configuration (Registers 220-223)
+These registers control AC coupling functionality for managing AC-coupled loads and generators.

+### Register Details
+- **Register 220**: ACCoupleStartSOC
+  - **Unit**: %
+  - **Range**: 0-100%
+  - **Description**: AC coupling start SOC threshold
+  - **Current Value**: 99%
+  - **Note**: Located at `Smart Load Settings > AC Coupling Settings > Smart Load Start SOC(%)` on EG4 monitoring installer website.
+This register sets the battery SOC at which AC coupling operation begins.
+When the battery SOC drops to 99% or below, AC coupling will activate to manage loads.

+- **Register 221**: ACCoupleEndSOC
+  - **Unit**: %
+  - **Range**: 0-100%
+  - **Description**: AC coupling end SOC threshold
+  - **Current Value**: 101%
+  - **Note**: Located at `Smart Load Settings > AC Coupling Settings > Smart Load End SOC(%)` on EG4 monitoring installer website.
+This register sets the battery SOC at which AC coupling operation ends.
+The value 101% is intentionally set above 100% to ensure AC coupling continues until the battery is fully charged.
+In off-grid mode, this allows the AC Couple bypass to take over the load after the battery reaches full charge, providing seamless power management.

+- **Register 222**: ACCoupleStartVolt
+  - **Unit**: 0.1V
+  - **Range**: 40.0V-60.0V (400-600 in register units)
+  - **Description**: AC coupling start voltage threshold
+  - **Current Value**: 595 (59.5V)
+  - **Note**: Located at `Smart Load Settings > AC Coupling Settings > Smart Load Start Volt(V)` on EG4 monitoring installer website.
+This register sets the battery voltage at which AC coupling operation begins.
+When the battery voltage drops to 59.5V or below, AC coupling will activate.

+- **Register 223**: ACCoupleEndVolt
+  - **Unit**: 0.1V
+  - **Range**: 40.0V-60.0V (400-600 in register units)
+  - **Description**: AC coupling end voltage threshold
+  - **Current Value**: 800 (80.0V)
+  - **Note**: Located at `Smart Load Settings > AC Coupling Settings > Smart Load End Volt(V)` on EG4 monitoring installer website.
+This register sets the battery voltage at which AC coupling operation ends.
+The value 80.0V may use a different voltage scale or represent a different voltage reference point than the typical 40.0V-60.0V range.

+### AC Coupling Operation Mode
+**Current Configuration Status**: AC coupling is **ENABLED** (Register 179, Bit 11 = 1).

+**Configuration Details**:
+- **Enable/Disable**: Register 179, Bit 11 = 1 (Enabled)
+- **SOC Thresholds**: Start at 99%, End at 101% (intentionally set above 100% for full charge)
+- **Voltage Thresholds**: Start at 59.5V, End at 80.0V (may use different voltage scale)

+**Operation Behavior**:
+- AC coupling activates when battery SOC drops to 99% or voltage drops to 59.5V
+- AC coupling deactivates when battery SOC reaches 101% (ensures full charge) or voltage reaches 80.0V
+- The SOC threshold of 101% is intentionally set above 100% to ensure AC coupling continues until the battery is fully charged

+**Note**: The SOC threshold of 101% is a deliberate configuration choice.
+In off-grid mode, this ensures AC coupling continues until the battery reaches full charge, at which point the AC Couple bypass takes over the load.
+The voltage threshold of 80.0V may use a different scale or represent a different voltage reference point than the typical 40.0V-60.0V range.

 ## AFCI Arc Fault Circuit Interrupter (Register 180)
 This register controls arc fault detection parameters.